Cartan Actions of Higher Rank Abelian Groups and their Classification: -Holonomy Returns to Lyapunov central manifolds

-\begin{proof} We first prove existence of the element $a$.
-Begin by choosing $a_0$ such that $a_0$ belongs to the Lyapunov hyperplane for $\alpha$, and uniformly expands $\beta$.
-Let $a$ be a small perturbation of $a_0$ which now expands $W^\alpha$.
-By Lemma \ref{lem:uniformly bounded derivative}, $\alpha$ is the slow foliation for $a$.

-The existence and properties of the foliation $\widehat{\mc W^\alpha}$ comes from the standard works in partially hyperbolic dynamics.
-The definition of slow foliation immediately implies that the splitting $E_a^+ = E^\alpha \oplus \widehat{E^\alpha}$ is a dominated splitting for the diffeomorphism $a$.
-The existence of the foliation can then be deduced from \cite{psw04}.
-The foliation is $C^r$ by the $C^r$-section theorem of \cite{HPS1970} (its application to this setting can be found, for instance, in \cite[Proposition 3.9]{KalSad07}).
-The smoothness of the foliation implies that the holonomies are smooth. \end{proof}
+\begin{proof} The holonomy is well-defined by the transverse intersection property of Lemma \ref{lem:slow-foliations}. $\widehat{\mc W^\alpha}$ is $C^r$ along $\mc F$ by the $C^r$-section theorem of \cite{HPS1970} and the fact that the growth of the slow foliation can be made arbitrarily slow by Lemma \ref{lem:uniformly bounded derivative} (its application to this setting can be found, for instance, in \cite[Proposition 3.9]{KalSad07}).
+The regularity of $\widehat{\mc W^\alpha}$ within $\mc F$ implies that the holonomies have the desired differentiability. \end{proof}

 We know even more about the structure of the holonomy maps, namely that they are linear in the system of local forms coordinates $\psi^\alpha_x$ for the foliation $W^\alpha$ defined in Section \ref{sec:normal-forms}.
 Let $m_\lambda : \R \to \R$ denote multiplication by $\lambda$.